Applicants for U.S. Visa Do NOT Need to Leave Passport

 There have been many reported instances of physicists applying for a U.S. visa and being unable to travel for long periods because their passport is retained at the U.S. Consular Office while their visa application is processed.

-Amy Flatten, Director of International Affairs for APS, met with Tony Edson, Deputy Assistant Secretary for Visa Services of the U.S. State Department, to discuss this problem.
-Mr. Edson clarified State Department visa application procedures.U.S.
-State Department Application Procedures
+Amy Flatten, Director of International Affairs for APS, met with Tony Edson, then Deputy Assistant Secretary for Visa Services of the U.S. Department of State, to discuss this problem.
+Mr. Edson clarified Department of State visa application procedures.U.S.
+Department of State Application Procedures

 - Consular Officers do not need to retain an applicant’s passport